covia-ai/covia/docs/white-paper.md

 **Validation of Orchestration Results**

-1. **Metadata Verification**: The metadata associated with each output asset contains detailed information about the orchestration execution graph and the inputs utilized.
+1. **Metadata Verification**: The metadata associated with each output asset contains detailed information about the orchestration execution graph and the inputs utilised.
 By examining this metadata, parties can trace back the operations and data sources involved in producing the output.

 2. **Execution Graph Analysis**: The orchestration execution graph provides a comprehensive map of the operations performed during the AI process.
 This includes the sequence of steps, the specific algorithms or models applied, and any intermediate data transformations.
 By analyzing this graph, parties can verify the procedural integrity of the orchestration.